1 Introduction

 A match pattern is a set of location path patterns separated with

-.
+|.
 A location path pattern is a location path whose steps

 all use only the child, descendant, and attribute axes.
 Patterns may use the

-operator as well as the //
+/ operator as well as the // operator.
+Only

 abbreviated syntax is allowed.
 Up to one predicate is allowed in each